-30 km south of Mombasa is a 10 kilometer stretch of beautiful white sand.
-The town boasts a great coral reef, primates, Kinondo culture, a wide range of accommodation, and the warm Indian Ocean.
+30 km south of Mombasa is a 10-kilometer stretch of beautiful white sand offering fantastic Kenya coast accommodation.
+The town boasts an incredible coral reef, primates, Kinondo culture, a wide range of accommodations, and the warm Indian Ocean.
 We took to the Kenyan coast to uncover the best Diani Beach hotels.

-The Best Diani Beach Hotels
+The Best Diani Beach Hotels and Resorts

-Kinondo Kwetu is a barefoot boutique paradise.
-Here you’ll find healthy food, a gym, large lap pool, quiet beach, and an inviting atmosphere.
+Kinondo Kwetu is a barefoot boutique paradise and one of the best Diani Beach resorts.
+Here you’ll find healthy food, a gym, a large lap pool, a quiet beach, and an inviting atmosphere.
 Our time spent at Kinondo Kwetu was strictly no shoes (our own rules).

-The Bohemian lodge has received various accolades for its work in environmental sustainability and community development.
-This is driven by a young Swedish family who moved to Kenya over a decade ago to set up their lodge.
-Since then it has grown from a handful of cottages to a secret escape for families and honeymooners on the Kenyan coast.
+Kinondu Kwetu is driven by a young Swedish family who moved to Kenya to set up their lodge over a decade ago.
+Since then, it has grown from a handful of cottages to a secret escape for families and honeymooners on the Kenyan coast.

-This family-run property is the perfect place for families or couples to come upon completion of their safari in Kenya.
+This family-run property is the perfect place for families or couples to complete their safari in Kenya.
 We left with the property being one of our favorites in all of Africa, don’t be surprised if this one makes our top lodges list in the future.

 What makes Kinondo Kwetu a best Diani Beach hotel?
 Personal family feeling, superb atmosphere, welcoming staff, general cleanliness, relaxation, and delicious healthy food.